The Curriculum

 - any of the preceding with a departmental minor.

-The requirements for completing specific majors and minors in each department are presented in detail in the Departments, Programs of Instructions, and Interdisciplinary section.
-Interdisciplinary majors are described here.
+The requirements for completing specific majors and minors in each department are presented in detail in the Departments, Programs of Instructions, and Interdisciplinary Majors section.
 In certain majors, students declare a concentration, which is a focused course of study within a broader major.

 Students should have ample time to be exposed to a broad range of courses and experiences before focusing their educational interests and so do not declare their majors until the fourth semester of their college enrollment.
 Normally, students are required to declare their majors before registering for courses for the junior year or applying to participate in junior- or senior-year off-campus study programs.
 Students declare their majors only after consultation with a major academic advisor(s).
 Since some departments have courses that must be passed or criteria that must be met before a student will be accepted as a major, students are encouraged to think well in advance about possible majors and to speak with faculty about their educational interests.
 Students may change their majors after consultation with the relevant departments, but they may not declare a new major after the first semester of the senior year.
 Special procedures exist for student-designed majors; these are described below.